alephium/docs/docs/integration/integration-more.md

 ### Types of transfers

-Simple token transfer can be created using this [endpoint](./exchange#create-a-transaction).
+Simple assets transfer can be created using this [endpoint](./exchange#create-a-transaction).

 ### Transfer process: sign transaction offline and broadcast it online